labs42io/clean-code-typescript/README.md

 ### Avoid positional markers

 They usually just add noise.
 Let the functions and variable names along with the proper indentation and formatting give the visual structure to your code.
-Optionally you can use IDE support for code folding (see Visual Studio Code [folding regions](https://code.visualstudio.com/updates/v1_17#_folding-regions)).
+Most IDE support code folding feature that allows you to collapse/expand blocks of code (see Visual Studio Code [folding regions](https://code.visualstudio.com/updates/v1_17#_folding-regions)).

 **Bad:**